-Comments that may constitute prohibited harassment include, but are not limited to:

-- Making sexual comments or jokes about the person's pregnancy; - Calling the person sexually charged names; - Spreading rumors about the person's sexual activity; - Making sexual propositions or gestures toward the person.
+Free from Harassment Comments that may constitute prohibited The school must protect harassment include, but are not limited to: students from pregnancy or Making sexual comments or jokes about nursing-related harassment or the person's pregnancy; other discrimination, including Calling the person sexually charged names; having policies that prohibit Spreading rumors about the person's sex discrimination, and having sexual activity; grievance procedures to Making sexual propositions or gestures respond to complaints. toward the person.
+48